DilanRamirez/video-game-DilanRamirez-msp430/game/README.md

   5. circleLib: Provides a circle model as a vector of demi-chord lengths, pre-computed circles as layers with a variety of radii, and a demonstration program that renders a circle.

+## Improvements
+The game works great.
+However, there are a few bugs in the game.
+For example, sometimes it does not detect that there is a collision between the bars and the blue square.
+The losing screen and winning screen shows the bars and the blue square even if the game stops.